vckyou/Reforestation/README.md

-## Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+## Two satellites decided to get married.
+The wedding wasn't much, but the reception was incredible.